reslp/AmpliPiper/README.md

 **Optional Arguments**

-* `-b` or `--blast`: Enable BLAST search for species identification. :warning: may take VERY long :warning: (default: disabled).
+* `-b` or `--blast`: Enable BLAST search for species identification.
+When setting this parameter, you need to provide an email address (e.g., `--blast your@email.com`) for using NCBI entrez to retrieve taxonomic information for the BLAST hits (default: disabled).
 * `-e` or `--exclude`: Provide a text file with samples and loci to exclude from the analysis.
 Each row should contain the ID of a sample to be excluded.
 Names need to be identical to the IDs in `samples.csv`
 * `-f` or `--force`: Force overwrite the output folder if it already exists (default: cowardly refusing to overwrite).
 * `-k` or `--kthreshold`: Define the threshold *k* for the maximum allowed proportion of mismatches for primer alignment during demultiplexing (default: 0.05).